TheFlyingRat/TheFlyingRat/README.md

 📍  -  I live in Australia

-🌎 - English is my native language and I have basic knowledge of Japanese
+🌎 - English is my native language and I have basic knowledge of Spanish and Japanese

 💻 - My profession is in software development with a strong focus on cyber security